tassyguy/Crosscheck/README.md

 # Crosscheck
 An app for checking cross-interactions with medications.
-This is intended to be the Flutter port of Crosscheck to deliver a responsive native mobile app experience, with the React-Native part of the app being eventually depreciated for an Electron-based desktop app since Flutter does not currently support desktop OSs and web (as of writing).
+This is intended to be the Flutter port of Crosscheck to deliver a responsive native mobile app experience (plus Google Fuchsia when that's eventually released), with the React-Native part of the app being eventually depreciated for an Electron-based desktop app since Flutter does not currently support desktop OSs and web (as of writing).

 ## Planned features: